 ED established a minimum reserve level requirement for the Federal Fund of at least 25 basis points of the total guaranteed principal outstanding as determined each year as of September 30.
 ASA accrues such estimated amounts at December 31 pursuant to a policy adopted by ASA's Board.
 While ASA is not legally obligated to fund any shortfalls in the Federal Fund, ASA has provided significant support in the past to enable the Federal Fund to achieve this level of net assets.
-ASA expects that the Federal Fund will not have funding needs in the future relative to projections when looking at a longer term horizon than the measurement date established by ED to measure reserve levels.
-No support was paid or accrued relating to the reserve requirement and the Board's policy to fund such for the years ended December 31, 2022 and 2021.
+ASA expects that the Federal Fund will not have funding needs in the future relative to projections when looking at a longer-term horizon than the measurement date established by ED to measure reserve levels.
+The minimum reserve requirement has been waived throughout the pause on collections period; as such, no support was paid or accrued relating to the reserve requirement and the Board's policy to fund such for the years ended December 31, 2023 and 2022.